Your Journey to Italian Fluency

 - Quanto/a/i/e (How much/many)

-Using "Cosa/Che cosa/Che" for "What": For "what," Italian offers "Cosa," "Che cosa," and "Che."
-While often interchangeable, "Che cosa" is perhaps the most complete form, and "Cosa" is a common shortening.
-"Che" can also mean "what" (e.g., "Che fai?" - What are you doing?), especially in informal speech or when it precedes a noun (e.g., "Che libro leggi?" - What book are you reading?).
+Question Mastery: For "what," Italian gives you three stylish options: "Cosa," "Che cosa," and "Che."
+While often interchangeable, "Che cosa" is the complete formal version, "Cosa" is the friendly shortcut, and "Che" works great in casual speech, especially before nouns (like "Che libro leggi?" - What book are you reading?).